sergei-grigorev/masked-email-backup/README.md

 Access to the password is provided by default only to the app that that password is created.
 After you update the app for the MacOS it will be another artifact that has no access.
 In that case when you see the MacOS Window to enter the system password to provide an access you need to click "Always Allow".
 Otherwise the password will be required to enter each time (the system password and not the FastMail token).
+Updating lua script does not affect the security system so you will see the password asking only first time you build and install the app.